Inedo/inedo-docs/Content/proget/feeds/chocolatey/proget-howto-private-chocolatey-repository.md

 ## Step 3: Name feed

-Next, name your feed. `public-chocolately` would be appropriate in this case as it clearly indicates that this feed contains public Chocolatey packages.
+Next, name your feed. `public-chocolatey` would be appropriate in this case as it clearly indicates that this feed contains public Chocolatey packages.
 Then select [Create Feeds].

 ![Name Feed "name-feed"](/resources/docs/proget-chocolatey-namefeed.png){height="" width="50%"}